History of science and technology in Mexico: Science and technology in the 20th century

 By 1960, science was institutionalized in Mexico.
 It was viewed as a legitimate endeavor by the Mexican society.
 Guillermo Haro through his own astronomical research and the formation of new institutions, Haro was influential in the development of modern observational astronomy in Mexico.
 Internationally, he is best known for his contribution to the discovery of Herbig–Haro objects.

 In 1961, the Center for Research and Advanced Studies of the National Polytechnic Institute was established as a center for graduate studies in subjects such as biology, mathematics, and physics.
 In 1961, the institute began its graduate programs in physics and mathematics and schools of science were established in Mexican states of Puebla, San Luis Potosí, Monterrey, Veracruz, and Michoacán.
-The Academy for Scientific Research was established in 1968 and the National Council of Science and Technology was established in 1971.
+The Academy for Scientific Research was established in 1968 and the National Council of Science and Technology (CONAHCYT) was established in 1971.

 Ricardo Miledi, one of the ten most quoted neuro-biologists of all time, was born in Mexico, D.F. in 1927.
-His career in science began in 1955 when, just before graduating in Medicine at the Universidad Nacional Autónoma de Mexico (UNAM), he joined one of the most active research groups in his country, part of the Instituto Nacional de Cardiología (the National Institute of Cardiology).
+His career in science began in 1955 when, just before graduating in medicine at the Universidad Nacional Autónoma de Mexico (UNAM), he joined one of the most active research groups in his country, part of the Instituto Nacional de Cardiología (the National Institute of Cardiology).

 Many of Professor Miledi's studies and breakthroughs in Neurobiology, especially those related to the mechanisms of synaptic and neuromuscular transmission, are considered to be classic throughout the world.
 Over 450 publications are the tangible product of forty years of research devoted to the main to the primary functions of the nervous system: the transmission of information between cells.
 He has been a member of the Royal Society of London since 1980 and entered the American Academy of Arts and Sciences in 1986.
 In 1999 Miledi was awarded the Prince of Asturias Award for Technical and Scientific Research.

 He has been Professor of Biophysics at the University of London and distinguished professor of the University of California since 1984.
 He also leads a neurobiology laboratory in UNAM in Querétaro, México.

 In 1985 Rodolfo Neri Vela became the first Mexican citizen to enter space as part of the STS-61-B mission.

 In 1995 Mexican chemist Mario J. Molina shared the Nobel Prize in Chemistry with Paul J. Crutzen, and F. Sherwood Rowland for their work in atmospheric chemistry, particularly concerning the formation and decomposition of ozone.
 Molina, an alumnus of UNAM, became the first Mexican citizen to win the Nobel Prize in science.

 Evangelina Villegas work with maize led to the development of quality protein maize (QPM).
 Surinder Vasal, shared the 2000 World Food Prize for this achievement.
 Villegas was the first woman to ever receive the World Food Prize.